hth313/OS4/doc/idioms.rst

 condition than just exiting with an error message.

 Normally we would return an error value, like zero which is easy to test for by the caller.
-The Nut CPU has an alternative idiom by returning to different locations depending on whether there was an error or success (or different results).
+On the Nut CPU there is an alternative idiom by returning to different locations depending on whether there was an error or success (or even different classes of results).
 This is rather unusual, but works exceptionally well on the Nut instruction set for two reasons.
-Almost all instructions are of the same size (one word).
+First, almost all instructions are of the same size (one word).
 Second, it is is very easy to handle returns to different locations.
-A simple return is just the ``RTN`` instruction, or one of the conditional ``RTNC`` or ``RTNNC``.
-Returning to an incremented location is also quite simple as shown below.
+A simple return is just the ``RTN`` instruction, or one of the conditional ``RTNC`` or ``RTNNC`` instructions.
+Returning to an incremented location is also very simple as shown below.

 If we want to return back that we failed, we return to something called ``(P+1)``.
 This is fancy for doing a normal return.
 If we